sayantanbal/Data-Analysis-Projects/02 Customer Lifetime Value (CLV) Analysis/README.md

 import plotly.express as px
-import plotly.graph_objects as go from dateutil.relativedelta import relativedelta
+import plotly.graph_objects as go from dateutil.relativedelta import relativedelta from scipy.stats import spearmanr, pearsonr
 ```

 ### Key Functions and Methods
-- Data cleaning and preprocessing
+- Data cleaning and preprocessing with pandas
-- Groupby operations for aggregating customer-level metrics
+- Groupby operations for customer-level aggregations
 - Interactive visualizations with Plotly
-- Statistical analysis and summary reporting
+- Statistical analysis using scipy
+- Time series analysis for purchase patterns
+- Correlation analysis with multiple methods

 ## Visualizations Gallery